gormshaw23/Verdi-Groceries-Website/README.md

 # soen-287
-# Project for SOEN 287 Winter 2021 @ Concordia University, MTL
+# Project for SOEN 287 Winter 2021

 ## Overview
 * A project practicing the core objectives of SOEN 287 @ Concordia University, Montreal.